moonsama/docs/docs/ecosystem/minecraft-metaverse/minecraft-carnage.md

 As explained above, the purpose of the Carnage event is to finish the game with as many resources as possible in your inventory.

 Some time after each Carnage event, each player’s loot becomes available on the [Moonsama’s Multiverse Portal](https://multiverse.moonsama.com).
-The Minecraft resources are then bridged to Moonriver’s Network as ERC-20 / ERC-1155.
+The Minecraft resources are then bridged to Moonsama Network’s Network as ERC-20 / ERC-1155.
 This is the same Portal that is used to import and export Moonsama NFTs, VIP Tickets, Embassy passes and offhands.

 On the [Moonsama Marketplace](https://marketplace.moonsama.com/collections) the resources collection is called ‘Multiverse Asset Factory’, the resources provide utility, are transferable and tradable: